Every Member is a Minister

 Adult Classes - Evangelical Lutheran Church is committed to a Christian education program for all ages that fosters the strengthening of faith in Christ and deepens knowledge of Christian doctrine and ethics.

-There is currently an Adult Sunday School Class available on Sunday mornings taught by Dr. Jim Cole and Curt Van Steele, both deacons.
-A Tuesday Evening Bible Study taught by Curt Van Steele, a Wednesday Morning Bible Study taught by Pastor DeBartolo.
-Men’s Prayer Breakfast and Men’s Bible Study & Dinner both meet once a month.
-(The Wednesday Morning Bible Study, Wednesday in the Word, is online for now and the Men’s Bible Study & Dinner is on hold due to COVID.)
+There is currently an Adult Sunday School Class available on Sunday mornings taught by one of our deacons, Curt Van Steele.
+A Tuesday Evening Bible Study taught by Curt Van Steele, a Wednesday Morning Bible Study (online since COVID), taught by Pastor DeBartolo.
+Men's Prayer Breakfast and Men's Bible Study & Dinner both meet once a month.
+(The Wednesday Morning Bible Study, Wednesday in the Word, is online for now and the Men's Bible Study & Dinner is on hold due to COVID.)
+The Men's Prayer Breakfast meets the 2nd Saturday of each month at 8:00 am.
+The Women's Bible Study, led by Kim Greiner, meets the 2nd Thursday morning of each month at 10:00 am.

 Sunday School Secretary/Treasurer - Keep attendance records, count & keep income record of the Sunday School offering.